GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 This solution uses the following Azure services.
 Details of the deployment architecture are in the [Deployment Architecture](#deployment-architecture) section.

 - Application Gateway
-	- Web Application Firewall
+	- Web application firewall
-		- Firewall mode: Prevention
+		- Firewall mode: prevention
 		- Rule set: OWASP
 		- Listener port: 443
 - Azure Active Directory